maxfahl/bruno-raycast/.notes/PRD.md

   - Copy specific parts (headers, body, etc.) ✓

 ### 2. Collection Browser ✓
-**Description**: Hierarchical view of all Bruno collections and requests.
+**Description**: Hierarchical view of all Bruno collections and requests using the CLI.
 - **View Structure**:
   - Collections as expandable folders ✓
   - Requests with method indicators (GET, POST, etc.) ✓